Harley Farms in Pescadero, California

 - Harley Farms cheeses are made using vegetable rennet.

-- Farm & Cheese Shop Daily 10am – 5pm; Closed Easter, Thanksgiving, Christmas Day, New Years Day.
+Farm & Cheese Shop open daily 10am – 5pm; Closed Easter, Thanksgiving, Christmas Day, New Years Day.